pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 plot(idata2);
 ```

 In contrast to Model 1, when we consider groups we can see that now the evidence points toward _negative_ relationships between $x$ and $y$.
+We can see that from the negative slopes in the left and middle panels of the plot above, as well as from the majority of the posterior samples for the slope parameter being negative in the left panel above.

+The plot below takes a closer look at the group level slope parameters.

 ```{code-cell} ipython3
 :tags: [hide-input]